hashtaggeeks/jekyll-website/_posts/2019-08-21-python-lists.md

 featured: false
 image-url: /images/python-lists.jpg
 alt-img: Python Lists
 short-description: Python lists are object that represents an ordered set of objects.
 A list can hold any Python object, the elements of a list do not all have to be of the same type.
-Pythion list is similar to a string, except a string can hold only characters
+Python list is similar to a string, except a string can hold only characters
 ---

 {%
 include related-post.html
 input =
 'python-string-operation-formatting.html,1.
-Python Strings'
+Python Strings|python-dictionary.html, 2.
+Python Dictionary'
 %}

 <h1 style="padding-top: 60px; margin-top: -40px;">Python Lists</h1>

 Python lists are object that represents an ordered set of objects.
 A list can hold any Python object, the elements of a list do not all have to be of the same type.
-Pythion list is similar to a string, except a string can hold only characters.
+Python list is similar to a string, except a string can hold only characters.

 {% highlight Javascript %}